fredxlpy/cross_lingual_prompt_tuning/README.md

     `--model_freezing` specifies whether all model parameters should be frozen. \

-To test the prompt, run the following:
+To test a prompt, run the following:
 ```
 python src/run_evaluation.py \
     --target_langs deu_Latn fra_Latn spa_Latn \